 In each of the pictures the invitation is for you to: Count what you see.
 Identify how you think the pattern would continue.

 Mathematics is the study of patterns.
 Studying pattern is an opportunity to observe, hypothesise, experiment, discover and create.

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of these rabbits?

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outline of the telescope and microscope?